2021 Dean B Ripka SCHOLARSHIP

 PRIORITY NO 2: Recipients must be grandchildren of Legionaries of Post 779.
 Grandparent name and membership number required for verification.

-PRIORITY NO 3: In the absence of either of the above, the Smith-Pletcher Post will select worthy recipient(s) with the approval of the membership of the American Legion Post 779.
+PRIORITY NO 3: In the absence of either of the above, the Smith-Pletcher Post will select a worthy recipient.

 BOYS STATE SCHOLARSHIP